HL7/fhir-ipa/input/includes/patient-access-rules.md

-The patient record is fixed to a single individual patient by the user and the Authorization service record during the [Authorization process](access.html). <span class="bg-success" markdown="1">For the purposes of safety, client applications specify the patient id when searching other resources. </span><!-- new-content -->
+The patient record is fixed to a single individual patient by the user and the Authorization service record during the [Authorization process](access.html). <span class="bg-success" markdown="1">For the purposes of safety, client applications should specify the patient id when searching other resources. </span><!-- new-content -->

 <span class="bg-success" markdown="1">Servers SHALL support and</span><!-- new-content --> Client applications can access the patient
 record using the following API call: